 We advocate for five attributes of high-performing health care delivery systems:

 When physicians work in collaboration and coordination with each other and with other healthcare providers, such as hospitals, specialists, and skilled nursing facilities, they can provide superior quality health care to their patients and communities.

-- Outcome-based Payment: When physicians are paid based on how they improve health and not on the volume of services they provide patients, they are incentivized to get their patients well and keep them well through more effective prevention, diagnosis, and rapid intervention.
+When physicians are paid based on how they improve health and not on the volume of services they provide patients, they are incentivized to improve and maintain their patients health through more effective prevention, diagnosis, and rapid intervention.

 When physicians use 21st century technology to augment their clinical skills, communicate with one another, and access patient health information at each point of contact, patients receive better, safer medical care and treatments based on proof.

 CAPP groups and health systems are physician-led, therefore we keep the needs of both doctors and patients top of mind.
 When physicians provide strong leadership in the healthcare delivery system by taking accountability for quality and service, patients benefit.